srikanth8073/srikanth8073/README.md

 - 👋 Hi, I’m @srikanth Reddy P V
 - 👀 I’m interested in Dev OPPs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning micro Service
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything usefull to others
 - 📫 How to reach me ...

 <!---